Racing4Vets has launched the first all-service-disabled Veteran automotive motorsports education program in the United States.

 - Logistics and transportation

 - Operations management

 - Safety and skill development

 Each Veteran learns by working directly on one or more dedicated project vehicles in the Racing4Vets shop.

-The Veterans in our program have the opportunity to build and maintain their own race vehicles.
-Veterans receive driver training and the opportunity to participate in amateur autocross, track day and endurance road races.
+Veterans in our program have the opportunity to build and maintain their own race vehicles.
+Once they complete their mechanical and business training, Veterans receive driver training and the opportunity to participate in amateur autocross, track day or endurance road races.

 This is a participation-based program, not an “arrive and drive” or “hero for a day” program.
-Veterans who are accepted are given defined jobs and must demonstrate superior commitment, hard work and teamwork.
+Veterans accepted into the program are given defined jobs and must demonstrate superior commitment, hard work and teamwork.
 Membership in the program requires long term commitment to earn the right to advance as team members.

 The founding Veterans of our Tampa Automotive program have also created the first and only all-service-disabled Veteran endurance auto racing team in the United States.
 They completed their first race in October 2014 at the ChumpCar 14 Hours of Sebring.
 Their second season begins at Daytona International Speedway in the May 24 ChumpCar 14 Hours of Daytona.